 - Properly Paranoid: Surviving for centuries in a world where nearly everyone like you wants to kill you tends to make one more than a little wary.

 - Put on a Bus: Charlie.
 Turned into The Bus Came Back...Back for the Dead.
 Poor Charlie.

 - "Rashomon"-Style: The episode "Through a Glass Darkly" features two completely different flashbacks of the same meeting, revealing how two immortals with different perspectives had entirely different recollections of events.
-In 1785, Duncan and Warren Cochrane, both veterans of the Jacobite risings, arrange to meet Bonnie Prince Charlie in Normandy.
-Their purpose is to ascertain whether he is willing and able to lead a new uprising.
-Centuries later, Warren remembers the aging Charlie as a dignified leader who turned down their offer, because he noticed that even his most devoted followers doubted their chances at victory.
-Throughout the episode, he romanticizes Charlie to a considerable degree.
+In 1785, Duncan and Warren Cochrane arrange to meet Bonnie Prince Charlie in Normandy to ascertain whether he is willing and able to lead a new uprising.
+Centuries later, Warren remembers the aging Charlie as a dignified leader who turned down their offer, because he felt even his most devoted followers doubted their chances at victory.
 A disillusioned Duncan instead remembers Charlie as a broken man and an alcoholic.

-- Really Dead Montage: Multiple times, run over either "Dust in the Wind" or "Who Wants to Live Forever".
+- Really Dead Montage: Multiple times, with either "Dust in the Wind" or "Who Wants to Live Forever" playing in the background.

 - Reckless Sidekick: Richie, a lot of the time.

 - Red Pill, Blue Pill: A flashback in the episode "Brothers in Arms" shows that Joe was given this choice in Vietnam by a Watcher, after his first encounter with an Immortal.

 - Renegade Splinter Faction: The Watchers study Immortals and (at least theoretically) avoid interfering in their lives; the Hunters are a group of renegade Watchers who do as their name suggests because they believe that Immortals are a threat to humanity.